BowonKim/HomeSecurityCamera/README.md

 ## Getting Started
 This project is a home security camera that used raspberry pi zero.
-It constantly record videos and the files will be stored in a flash drive.
-When the file is stored, it sends email notification.
+It constantly records videos and the files will be stored in a flash drive.
+When the file is stored, it sends the email notification.
-It procides web live streaming and photographic function.
+It provides web live streaming and photographic function.
 You can find files with BST.py.

 ### Prerequisites
 * [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) - The OS for Raspberry pi